 Applying for a job as a sales manager, but the last position you had was as a sales associate?
 You may have filled in for the sales manager at your last job, but if you weren’t actually a sales manager, don’t list it as your title.

 One of the main questions employers ask during the background check, or when talking to your job references, is the position you held at the company.
-Either they will state what you listed in your resume, or they will ask for the position.
-In either case, being caught in a lie here means no job for you.
+This question will be asked, so there’s no point in lying about it on your resume.

 Volunteer work is a great addition to a resume.
 It offers insight into your character, and can allow you to show off additional skills or fill in where employment gaps might leave your resume a little light.